JITx-Inc/zynq-fpga-design/docs/understand-ref-design.md

   Connected to VDD33_REG_IN (Regulator Power Supply) and VDD33_ANA_IN (Analog Power Supply).
 - VCONN_IN (Port Power Switch) not used.
 - NOTE: +VDD_3V3 produced from +3V3_PRI via ferrite bead.
+  NOTE: The ferrite bead for producing +VDD_3V3 is probably unnecessary.
 Power output:
 - Output power on +VDD1V8 rail by VDD18_CORE_OUT (Digital Core Power Supply) pin.
   Immediately input into VPP18 (Core Voltage Power Supply) pin.